Kirkby: Government

-Kirkby has been represented in Parliament by George Howarth since 1986.
-First as part of the Knowsley North constituency, then as part of the Knowsley North and Sefton East constituency, and as part of the Knowsley constituency since 2010.
-Howarth holds a 42,214-vote majority, making his seat the second safest Labour Party seat.
-He was preceded by Robert Kilroy-Silk (Labour, 1974–1986), Harold Soref (Conservative, 1970–1974) and Harold Wilson (Labour, 1950–1970).
+Kirkby has been represented in Parliament as part of the Knowsley constituency since 2010.
+The town has been represented by Labour Party MP Anneliese Midgley since 2024.
+She was preceded by George Howarth (Labour, 1986–2024), Robert Kilroy-Silk (Labour, 1974–1986), Harold Soref (Conservative, 1970–1974) and Harold Wilson (Labour, 1950–1970).

 Kirkby is divided into four districts: Southdene, Westvale, Northwood and Tower Hill.
 Its electoral wards, which do not coincide with the districts, are Cherryfield, Kirkby Central, Northwood, Park, Shevington and Whitefield.
 Kirkby's 18 local councillors belong to the Labour Party, and often run unopposed.

 Geography

 Kirkby is 6 mi north-east of Liverpool, in Merseyside in North West England.
 It is 180 mi north-west of London and 5 mi north-west of Huyton, the borough administrative headquarters.
 The River Alt flows through the town's extreme south-west, with the Kirkby Brook tributary passing through its centre.